ashishjullia/terraform-w-rollback/README.md

 #### Step 1: Make sure to create an IAM User and attach the following policy to it

-Below is the minimum required permissions (IAM policy) for the IAM user configured for the `GH Actions User` in order to initialize/setup/create terraform s3 backend.
+Below is the minimum required permissions (IAM policy) for the IAM user configured for the `GitHub Actions User` in order to initialize/setup/create terraform s3 backend.

 ```json
 {